Enterprise Management Incentives

 The amount paid for shares, plus any amount subject to Income Tax on exercise, is the base cost for Capital Gains Tax purposes.
 Where there has been no discount, capital gains tax will be calculated on the difference between sales proceeds and exercise price.
 Dealing costs are tax deductible.

-- It is usually a condition that a person has at least 5% of the shares to qualify for entrepreneur’s relief.
+- It is usually a condition that a person has at least 5% of the shares to qualify for business assets disposal relief.
 However, there is no minimum shareholding for EMI shareholders.

-The effect of entrepreneur’s relief is that the gain is subject to tax at just 10%.
+The effect of business assets disposal relief is that the gain is subject to tax at just 10%.